intel/nauta/docs/user-guide/actions/experiment.md

 ### Synopsis

 Use the `submit` subcommand to submit training jobs.
 Use this command to submit single and multi-node training jobs (by passing –t parameter with a name of a multi-node pack), and many jobs at once (by passing –pr/-ps parameters).
-If `-n/--name` parameter is not passed, experiment name will be automatically generated, by deriving from training script's name.
+If `-n/--name` parameter is not passed, experiment name will be automatically generated, by deriving a new, unique name from training script's name.

 ### Syntax